Thermoforming is a process of forming a plexiglass shee […]

 Thermoforming is a process of forming a plexiglass sheet or sheet into articles of various sizes and shapes.
 The blank cut into the required size is clamped on the mold frame, heated to soften it, and then pressed to make it close to the mold surface.
 The shape is the same as that of the profile, and the product is finished by trimming the edge after cooling and setting.
 The pressurization may be by vacuum drawing or by direct pressing of a punch having a profile.
 The thermoforming temperature can be referred to the temperature range recommended in Table 3.
 When adopting a rapid vacuum low draft forming product, it is preferable to adopt a near-lower limit temperature and a deep drawing product having a complicated forming shape, and it is preferable to adopt a near upper limit temperature, and a normal temperature is generally used.

-Mainly for hollowing and engraving of already formed acrylic or colored acrylic materials.
+Engraving and cutting is mainly for hollowing and engraving of already formed acrylic or colored acrylic materials.
 Ordinary laser engraving and cutting machines can meet the engraving and hollowing requirements of most acrylic products.

 1. Polymethyl methacrylate contains a polar side methyl group, which has obvious hygroscopicity, and the water absorption rate is generally 0.3%-0.4%.
 It must be dried before molding, and the drying condition is drying at 80°C-85°C for 4-5h. .